 ICBT involves online learning modules focused on cognitive behavioural skills typically offered with weekly support from a therapist by secure email or telephone.
-PSPNET specifically makes use of ICBT programs that were initially developed at Macquarie University in Australia and then researched by the Online Therapy Unit in Saskatchewan.
+Our programs were extensively researched in Australia and Canada and then were tailored to public safety personnel.

 We offer two programs.
 One is called the PSP Wellbeing Course which is appropriate for clients who have diverse mental health concerns.
 The other is called the PSP PTSD Course and is specific to clients who are primarily concerned with symptoms of posttraumatic stress.
 We continually invite feedback from PSP and this has led to many improvements to PSPNET over time.

 The Government of Canada’s National Action Plan on Posttraumatic Stress Injuries identified the need for greater access to care and treatment for PSP, especially those in remote and rural areas.
 As part of that commitment, PSPNET receives funding from the Government of Canada – Public Safety Canada.
 We also have funding and support from other provinces and partners as well.

 In 2020, PSPNET began to offer in Saskatchewan and Quebec in English and French.